phillipclapham/neuroweaver/docs/advanced_guide.md

 This framework extends the Infinity Principle beyond individual perception to explain both the stability of consensus reality and the mechanisms through which collective consciousness evolution occurs—all while maintaining the playful experimental ethos of the curious consciousness scientist exploring the mad laboratory of existence

-Below is a possible “drop-in” section for your **Nested Perception Fields** chapter, explicitly addressing how the model prevents solipsism and anchors “infinite reality” within practical constraints and shared truths.
-Tweak or remix to fit your preferred style:

 ---

 #### **The Infinity–Constraint Contradance**